 The project aims to combine all existing bathymetric (depth to the seafloor) data into a unified database; encourage efforts to collect and submit new data; and generate maps that are freely available to the public at a global resolution never achieved before.

-The regional centres are responsible for championing mapping activities; assembling and compiling bathymetric information; and collaborating with existing mapping initiatives in their regions.
+The regional centers are responsible for championing mapping activities; assembling and compiling bathymetric information; and collaborating with existing mapping initiatives in their regions.

 Currently less than 20% of the world’s ocean floor is adequately mapped.
 The project is aiming for the bold target of 100% coverage by 2030.